Projects

 This project is an outdoor monthly screening series of moving-image art on the façade of 725 Ponce.
 Screenings include a survey of contemporary Black video art; a historical selection of international dance films, films on global urbanism and public spaces; works made with GAN, AI and quantum computing methods; and a live projection-performance that makes use of the site’s state-of-the-art laser projector, projection mapping, and wireless personal audio via visitors’ smartphones.

-African Lecture Series and Resources
+African Studies Lecture Series

-Lead Faculty: Brigitte Stepanov
+Lead Faculty: Brigitte Stepanov, Chris Ippolito

 An annual speaker series has been established which centers on the African Studies Minor and focuses on inclusive pedagogy while elaborating on global issues pertaining to a diversity of peoples, languages, and cultures.
 The series fosters partnerships with the diverse community surrounding Georgia Tech and examines a broad set of questions concerning identity, gender, human rights, literary and cultural production through various media, health, social justice, immigration, and sustainability.
 Additional resources help to build a library collection of more diverse and inclusive materials.